t2tech-corp/IE7374/project-root/README.md

 ## Experimentation with Text Generation Parameters

 During the initial model testing, a deterministic approach was taken for text generation with ``num_beams=5`` and ``do_sample=False``.
 When the decision was made to use ``GPT-Neo 2.7B``, the same deterministic approach was followed to determine like-for-like improvements over previous model selections.
-Once satisfied with the prelimiary results, experimentation began with introducing random sampling for probabilistic generation to potentially improve creativity.
+Once satisfied with the preliminary results, experimentation began with introducing random sampling for probabilistic generation to potentially improve creativity.

 * When ``do_sample=True``, the model no longer simply picks the most probable token.
 Instead, it treats the probability distribution over the vocabulary as a set of weights and randomly samples a token from that distribution.
 Tokens with higher probabilities are more likely to be chosen, but are not guaranteed.